l-gllme/42-Push_Swap/README.md

 Sorting algorithm program.

-You need to sort a list of integers using two stacks, a set of instructions, using the least amount of instructions as possible.
+You need to sort a list of integers with two stacks, a set of instructions, using the least amount of actions as possible.

 To launch `./push_swap "list_of_integers"`